Instructions for Cooking Morel Mushrooms

 Ah, cooking morel mushrooms and eating them.
 Your reward for a day searching in the woods.
 Finding them may not always be easy, but cooking usually is!

 Since morels are usually the star of the dish, it's best to keep preparation and other ingredients simple.
-Below you'll find instructions for cleaning, cooking, and a few easy recipes.
+Below you'll find instructions for cleaning, cooking, rehydrating dried morels, and a few easy recipes.

 Follow this link for a full page of delicious morel recipes.

-Before we begin cooking morels they must first be cleaned.
+Before we begin cooking morel mushrooms they must first be cleaned.
 If you picked them while mushroom hunting, they'll probably contain pieces of dirt, some bugs, or even a slug or two.
 There are three main schools of thought behind cleaning morels:

 I've heard arguments for and against each method.
 Use whatever technique you feel most comfortable with in terms of sanitation.
 The point is to remove all dirt and bugs without making them too wet.
 Soggy morels result in a heartbreak not cured by store-bought mushrooms.